SL2022/ticket/README.md

   * Clone it (from your profile) onto your local machine
   * Change into the ticket folder `cd ticket`
   * Install Node.js dependencies in the assets folder, with `npm --prefix=assets install`
+  * Make a folder for that PostgreSQL data, with `mkdir -p priv/pgdata`
   * Start a PostgreSQL container `docker-compose -d up`
   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`